 Controlling behavior could be due to insecurity, frustration, desire for perfection or simply a parent still thinking of you as a 'child' rather than as a young adult.
 Understanding the reason will help you figure out a strategy.

 Talk to your parents calmly about things that are troubling you.
-For example, if they are choosing your clothes, tell them you would like to do it yourself.
+If they are choosing your clothes, tell them you would like to do it yourself.
 It will work if you say it nicely and when your parent is in a receptive mood instead of blurting it out in the heat of the moment.
-This will also drive home the point that you are mature and capable of taking care of yourself.
+This will also states that you are mature and capable of taking care of yourself.

 Value Your Desires and Needs